maqsoftware/Simple-Class/goa/LOCALIZE.md

 ## Steps to localize only instructions

-* To build application with a new locale, add a new productFlavor in [build.gradle](https://github.com/maqsoftware/Simple-Class/blob/master/goa/proj.android-studio/goa/build.gradle) file.
+* To build the application with a new locale, add a new `productFlavor` in [build.gradle](https://github.com/maqsoftware/Simple-Class/blob/master/goa/proj.android-studio/goa/build.gradle) file.
 * Localize all the tutorial videos that are present in [help](https://github.com/maqsoftware/Simple-Class/tree/master/goa/Resources/res/lang/eng/help) section.
 * The [lang](https://github.com/maqsoftware/Simple-Class/tree/master/goa/Resources/res/lang/eng) folder contains a ***eng_en.po*** file, which contains strings in the `msgstr` tags, should also be localized and the new file should be saved as ***eng_[lang].po***.